Matrix-11/BeamNG_Musicscript/README.md

 ## Installation (Win10):

 Requirements:
-...BeamNG.drive
+- ...BeamNG.drive
-Python 3
+- Python 3
-VLC MediaPlayer
+- VLC MediaPlayer

 Either clone the repo via an IDE (better for troubleshooting) or execute the script in cmd (here explained)

 Download the repo as zip and unzip it.
-Go to `...\steamapps\common\BeamNG.drive\lua\vehicle\extensions` and replace the outgauge.lua file with the outgauge.lua file in the repo
+Go to `...\steamapps\common\BeamNG.drive\lua\vehicle\extensions` and replace the outgauge.lua file with the outgauge.lua file in the repo.

-Open the config.ini via a editor and insert the filepath to your desired mp3 file:
+Open the config.ini via a editor and insert the filepath to your desired mp3 file.
 Example: C:\Users\Usr\Desktop\TokyoDrift.mp3

-Open cmd and navigate to the unzipped folder
+Open cmd and navigate to the unzipped folder.
 Install the required packages using:
 `pip install -r requirements.txt`

-Start BeamNG and turn on Outgauge Support in the settings The default ip: 127.0.0.1 port: 4444
+Start BeamNG and turn on Outgauge Support in the settings.
+The default ip: 127.0.0.1 port: 4444
-Then load into a session
+Then load into a session.

 Run `main.py` in the folder via cmd using:
 `python main.py`